dataclass-mapper/dataclass-mapper/docs/type_safety.rst

        raise ValueError(
    ValueError: 'x' of 'Foo' has no mapping in 'Bar'

-However you can use the default value by setting:
+However you can use the default value by using `init_with_default`.
+This needs to be done explicitly.

 .. doctest::